Solar Panel Cost — Exactly How Much Are They?

 Even better, in this part of the country, where your solar panels are likely going to be dormant under a blanket of snow for a couple of months of the year, your solar panels are likely to produce abundantly for at least 30 years.

-To this point, be sure to ask us about our 25 Year “Triple Guard” Warranty Program that protects your Solar Panels, Inverter equipment, and Labor for 25 years.
+To this point, be sure to ask us about our 25 Year Warranty Program that protects your Solar Panels and Inverter equipment for 25 years.